alexmatosdev/Binary-Tree-Animation/README.md

 # Binary-Tree-Animation
-Implemented functionality of buttons in a Binary Tree Application
+Implemented functionality of buttons in an application that animates a Binary Tree
 - Buttons
   - Show Inorder
   - Show Preorder